Board of Directors

 Dan DeLucia, MBA

-Dan DeLucia is Network Vice President for Aetna’s Upstate New York and Hudson Valley areas.
-He manages the network team and is responsible for provider relations and network contracting, assuring that Aetna members benefit from a network that delivers quality care at competitive costs.
-Aetna’s Upstate NY operations include Albany, Syracuse, Binghamton, Rochester and the Hudson Valley serving 49 counties.
+Dan DeLucia is Vice President for Universal American.
+Previously Dan managed Aetna's network team responsible for provider relations and network contracting in Upstate New York.
 Dan joined Aetna in 1991 and is a current board member of the Rochester RHIO and the East Syracuse-Minoa Education Foundation and the Village of Minoa Planning board, and was a previous board member of Rosewood Heights nursing home in Syracuse.

 Prior to joining Aetna, Dan had experience in both physician practice and hospital administration.
 Dan holds a BS in Hospital Administration from Alfred University and an MBA from SUNY Oswego, and resides in Syracuse, NY.